-Beauty Trends Summary for 2018: Lip Augmentation will still be BIG – but less will be more.
+Beauty Trends Summary: Lip Augmentation will still be BIG – but less will be more.

 Lip Augmentation is here to stay.
 But consumers will demand greater finesse, not only in how injectables are used for the lips, but in how they are combined to enhance, rejuvenate and refresh the entire facial appearance.